zachdwight/qlora-streaming-chatbot/backend/tinyllama-qlora-finetuned/README.md

 # Model Card for Model ID

-I did not fill this out, but this model is an example of training on biotech Q&A.
+I did not fill this out, but this model is an example of training on biotech Q&A data scraped from PDF collection.